 1. Overview of Our Research

-The coupled challenges of a doubling in the world’s energy needs by the year 2050 and the ever-increasing demands for “clean” energy sources have resulted in increased attention worldwide to the possibilities of a “hydrogen economy” as a long-term solution for securing energy future.
+The coupled challenges of a doubling in the world’s energy needs by the year 2050 and the ever-increasing demands for “clean” energy sources have resulted in increased attention worldwide to the possibility of a “hydrogen economy” as a long-term solution for securing energy future.
 While the hydrogen economy offers a compelling vision of an energy future for the world that is abundant, clean, flexible, and secure, significant scientific and technical challenges should be addressed to achieve its implementation.

 The key components for hydrogen-based energy cycles are integrated electrochemical energy devices such as fuel cells, water electrolyzers, and solar fuel systems.
-The performance of these energy conversion devices depends critically on the efficiency and durability/stability of catalysts for electrochemical reactions on the electrodes of these devices.
+The performance of these energy conversion devices depends critically on the efficiency and durability/stability of catalysts for electrochemical reactions at the electrodes of these devices.
 The reactions include the electrocatalytic hydrogen oxidation reaction (HOR) and oxygen reduction reaction (ORR), which take place on the anode and cathode of a hydrogen fuel cell, respectively; and the hydrogen evolution reaction (HER) and oxygen evolution reaction (OER) at the cathode and anode of a water electrolyzer, respectively.
-These reactions involve multi-electron transfers, and are kinetically demanding.
+These reactions involve multi-electron transfers and are kinetically demanding.
 Hence, precious metal-based materials such as Pt, Ru, or Ir with high reaction kinetics have been prevalent choice of catalysts.
 However, precious metal-based catalysts commonly show declining activity during long-term operation and are susceptible to poisoning; furthermore, their prohibitively high cost and scarcity have also been bottlenecks that impede the widespread use of fuel cells and water electrolyzers.
 Hence, the development of economic electrocatalysts with high activity and durability/stability has been of utmost importance in this area of research.

 Since the inception of our research group in 2010, we have endeavored to build a research program under the unified theme of “Materials chemistry and electrocatalysis of renewable energy conversion reactions”.
 Our efforts have been focused on (i) developing highly active, stable, and cost-effective electrocatalysts for renewable energy conversion reactions, (ii) identifying the activity descriptor and active sites of catalysts by exploiting in situ spectroscopic methods in combination with theoretical calculations, and (iii) translating the newly developed catalyst for device-level implementation.

 Our group has been involved in the following projects: (i) ORR electrocatalysts for fuel cells, (ii) bifunctional OER-ORR electrocatalysts for regenerative fuel cells, and (iii) HER electrocatalysts for water electrolyzers.
-In the following, the details of our synthetic strategies towards new electrocatalysts and their performances for the electrocatalytic reaction will be delineated.

 2. ORR Electrocatalysts for Fuel Cells

 Polymer electrolyte fuel cells (PEFCs) with hydrogen fuel have been considered a promising power source of alternative energy because of their high efficiency, environmental benignity, the reusability of exhaust heat, and their flexibility for mobile, transportation, and stationary applications.
 Of two electrode reactions, the ORR taking place at the cathode requires the transfer of four electrons coupled with protons and the cleavage of strong double bond, rendering this reaction very sluggish.
-Hence, electrocatalysts for the ORR at the cathode play a pivotal role in dictating the overall performance of PEFCs.
+Hence, electrocatalysts for the ORR play a pivotal role in dictating the overall performance of PEFCs.
 Pt-based electrocatalysts have hitherto been predominantly used for the ORR; however, their low durability, very high cost, and scarcity has hampered the widespread deployment of PEFC systems.
 In this context, tremendous efforts have been geared towards the development of highly active and stable, yet low-cost ORR electrocatalysts that are based on Pt-free or low-Pt compositions.
 In this project, we have been focused on three classes of electrocatalysts: (i) metal-free carbon-based catalysts, (ii) non-precious metal M–N/C (M=Fe and/or Co) catalysts, and (iii) Pt-based catalysts.

 2.1.
 Metal-free, carbon-based ORR catalysts

-Over the last few years, various carbon nanostructures, including carbon nanotubes, graphene, and nanoporous carbons that were doped with various heteroatoms have been exploited as electrocatalysts for the ORR in alkaline media.
+Over the last few years, various carbon nanostructures, including carbon nanotubes, graphene, and nanoporous carbons that are doped with various heteroatoms have been exploited as electrocatalysts for the ORR in alkaline media.
 Despite the rapid progress in doped nanocarbon-based catalysts, there remains a multitude of challenges, which include the lack of fundamental understanding on the working principles that underpin the ORR activity in the doped nanocarbons, relatively lower ORR activity compared to Pt/C catalysts, and only sporadic demonstration of these catalysts in alkaline fuel cell systems.

 Intrinsic Relationship between Enhanced Oxygen Reduction Reaction Activity and Nanoscale Work Function of Doped Carbons.J.
 Am.
 Chem.
 Soc.
 136, 8875 (2014).